-Authentication in the XPedite5205 is role-based.
+Authentication in the Cisco ESR is role-based.
 There are two main roles in the router that operators can assume: the Crypto Officer role and the User role.
-There is also a role available through the JTAG connector.
 The administrator of the router assumes the Crypto Officer role in order to configure and maintain the router using Crypto Officer services, while the Users exercise only the basic User services.
 The configuration of the encryption and decryption functionality is performed only by the Crypto Officer after authentication to the Crypto Officer role by providing a valid Crypto Officer username and password.
-Once the Crypto Officer configured the encryption and decryption functionality after authentication to the User role by providing a valid User username and password.
-The Crypto Officer can also use the encryption and decryption functionality after authentication to the Crypto Officer role by providing a valid User username and password.
+Once the Crypto Officer configured the encryption and decryption functionality, the User can use this functionality after authentication to the User role by providing a valid User username and password.
 The Crypto Officer can also use the encryption and decryption functionality after authentication to the Crypto Officer role.